 Each plumbing pipe type has its own size.
 However, the main essential thing to be understood when talking about pipe size is that it does not deal with physical appearance.
-There has been a certain standard set by the American National Standard.
+The American National Standard has set a certain standard.

-As for PVC, stainless, brass, and other types of pipe except for PVC, PCVC, and copper pipe, the pipe sizes come in 1/8” until 12”.
+As for PVC, stainless, brass, and other types of pipe, except for PVC, PCVC, and copper pipe, the pipe sizes come in 1/8” until 12”.
 The outside diameter is ranging from 0.405” to 12.750”.
-The thickness of the pipes is also something noteworthy before you purchase it.
+The thickness of the pipes is also something noteworthy before you purchase them.

 Each piping type has its own plus and minus values.
 There is no such one-fit-all pipe.
 You should know the needs of installing the pipe in advance.
-Only then you can decide which types of plumbing piping that is most appropriate for you.
+Only then can you decide which types of plumbing piping are most appropriate for you.